 About the Book

 Next generation Enterprise Architecture (EA) is holistically practiced over the whole enterprise and throughout the full transformation lifecycle.
-Activities extend past architectural design into the cross-functional reality of architectural change during detailed design and implementation, through the architectural adjustments needed to get through integration, verification and deployment, out to the architectural transformations needed to sustain operations and beyond.An architecture along with management analysis and planning with costs, schedules, risks and opportunities is only the beginning of a business transformation journey.
+Activities extend past architectural design into the cross-functional reality of architectural change during detailed design and implementation, through the architectural adjustments needed to get through integration, verification and deployment, out to the architectural transformations needed to sustain operations and beyond.An architecture for business transformation along with management analysis and planning with costs, schedules, risks and opportunities is only the beginning of a business transformation journey.
 Adjustments in the architecture and management analysis and planning are required all along the journey.
 An architectural design which is difficult to realize, maintain, adjust, change, improve, upgrade, replace or sustain is not a good design.
-An enterprise has to be engineered and managed for realization where the reality of the ability to realize and sustain the enterprise must be foreseen and addressed proactively.
-Just as “throw it over the wall” engineering was ended through integrated team work, "Defining Enterprise" provides the foundational definition to bring “throw it over the wall” enterprise architecture to an end.
-The next generation EA team is an organized and integrated team with the ability to understand and communicate how everyone and everything fits into the “big picture”.
+An enterprise has to be architected and managed for realization where the reality of the ability to realize and sustain the enterprise must be foreseen and addressed proactively.
+Just as “throw it over the wall” engineering was ended through integrated team work, "Defining Enterprise" provides the foundational definition to bring “throw it over the wall” business transformation to an end.
+The next generation EA team is an organized and integrated team of executives, managers and architects with the ability to understand and communicate how everyone and everything fits into the “big picture”.

 An Enterprise as a System